-The status for Wicket 6.x is: supported.
+The status for Wicket 6.x is: security fixes only.

 These releases follow semantic versioning so upgrades between minor releases will not break compatibility.

 To see what changed in this release (and prior releases) you can read the change log.